 Example.
-You are a calendar year tax-payer.
+You are a calendar year taxpayer.
 A flood damaged your home this June.
 The flood damaged or destroyed a considerable amount of property in your town.
-The President declared the town a federal disaster area as a result of the flood.
+The President declared the area that includes your town a federal disaster area as a result of the flood.
 You can choose to deduct the flood loss on your home on last year's tax return.
+(See How to deduct your loss in the preceding year, later.)